Folk art of the United States: Challenges

-Due to the often multiple practical uses of folk art artefacts from the colonial and antebellum periods in America, many pieces of art go anonymous and unconnected to any specific artists.
+Due to the often multiple practical uses of folk art artifacts from the United States, many pieces of art go anonymous and unconnected to any specific artists.
 Although there are many prominent and well known American folk artists, there are many more who are lacking in biographical details or cannot have anonymous creations attributed to them, posing a challenge to the study of folk art.